And we do not want that to be forgotten during this time of uncertainty.

 ▪ Every KAS Staff member will be required to wash their hands every 30 minutes.

-▪ KAS will have a dedicated Hygiene Officer scheduled on each shift, with the sole responsibility of ensuring that cleaning and safety stand-ards are completed as scheduled and too specification.
+▪ KAS has a dedicated Hygiene Officer scheduled on each shift, with the sole responsibility of ensuring that cleaning and safety standards are completed as scheduled and too specification.

-▪ Only after the Manager on Duty or Hygiene Officer has inspected—and signed-off on the cleaning of the auditorium—will it be released to seat our next Guests.
+▪ Only after the Manager on Duty or Hygiene Officer has inspected—and signed-off on the cleaning of the classroom—will it be released to seat our students

 WASHROOMS▪ Only 2 people may enter the washrooms at any given time.
 All sinks and stalls are available.
 Alternate urinals will be closed to provide physical distancing.